• Skip to primary navigation

 Serving Suggestions

-• I like to serve these cookies with hot chocolate in the winter.
-In the summer, they are lovely with iced tea or iced coffee.
+• In the winter, I like to serve these cookies with coffee (as shown in the image below) or mint tea.
+In the summer, they're perfect with iced tea or iced coffee.

 • You can crumble them on top of frozen yogurt or chocolate yogurt.

-• Sometimes I use two of these cookies to make a sandwich cookie with a thick layer of almond butter, walnut butter, or chocolate hazelnut spread.
+• Sometimes, I use two of these cookies to make a sandwich cookie with a thick middle layer of almond butter, walnut butter, or chocolate hazelnut spread.

 Recipe Card